Posted July 24

 Let’s run through the step-by-step process of how to brainstorm a creative marketing campaign – whether that’s with a virtual whiteboard or in the office (with your wide array of pens).

-If you’re in a pinch for time, skip straight to our free creative brainstorming template.
+If you’re in a pinch for time, skip straight to getting your free creative brainstorming template.

 Before you start brainstorming